k27star/duck_machine/programs/README.md

 This directory contains source and object code files of DM2018W machine code.
-The source code is in an assembly code format, .dasm.
-The object code is in standard Duck Machine Object Code format, .obj (which is just an integer on each line of code).
+The source code is in an assembly code format, .asm.
+The object code is in standard Duck Machine Object Code format, .obj  (which is just a list of printed integers).
+The .dasm format is an intermediate between .asm and .obj, with addresses of labels resolved.